fpantigny/piton/README.md

 These files `piton.sty` and `piton.lua` are the only files necessary to use the extension `piton`.
 You have to put them in the same directory as your document or (best) in a `texmf` tree.

-For the documentation in English, run: `lualatex piton.dtx`
+For the documentation in English, run: `lualatex piton.tex`